-The Wedgie Salad returns!
+The Wedge Salad returns!
 My associations are with my Virginian grandma; it seemed quaint to me, having grown up on Romaine lettuce, that Grandma sliced a head of Iceberg into quarters and covered it with bottled blue cheese dressing.
 Like just another anachronistic dish from the time when most women embraced packaged, processed, convenience foods.

-It is not to be overlooked, however, that the Wedgie salad is delicious.
+It is not to be overlooked, however, that the Wedge salad is delicious.
 A traditional steakhouse side, this salad is seeing a resurgence, as comfort food is dragged from the past and given a modern, local, artisanal, or high-brow spin.

 It's really the only thing that distracts my attention from the Spicy Redneck wings at Binga's.
 I order the salad when I'm especially hungry, and it allows me to pretend I'm eating something healthy to counteract all the fried chicken.

 After a snow-covered hike last weekend, I was treated to lunch at Krista's Restaurant in Cornish.
 Having heard much about the giant portions and quality comfort food, but never finding myself in Cornish (ever), I was excited to try lunch at Krista's.

 And even more excited when I saw the Wedgie!
 As you can see, this salad is huge, plenty for me and A. to share.
 The house-made blue cheese dressing with plenty of additional cheese added was delicious.
 We also shared a giant turkey club and several local beers (Maine Beer Co.'s Zoe and Portland Lager).